Gabrielle Kirk McDonald

 Qualifications: Successful applicants will have obtained a graduate degree in law (J.D. or LL.M.) prior to the start of the Fellowship, evidence strong writing and editorial skills, show experience working in a professional environment and on program implementation, and have a demonstrated interest in international law.
 Experience working on a journal and coursework or work experience in international law is strongly preferred.
 The Fellowships require the ability, initiative, and judgment to work independently and to successfully implement projects from beginning to end.

-Application Requirements: Applicants should send a cover letter, resume, unedited writing sample (excerpt not to exceed 10 pages), and two (2) letters of recommendation (send scanned copies of signed letters or have them emailed directly to ASIL with applicant's name in subject line) to email@example.com with "Law Fellow" in the subject line.
+Application Requirements: Applicants should send a cover letter, resume, unedited writing sample (excerpt not to exceed 10 pages), and two (2) letters of recommendation (send scanned copies of signed letters or have them emailed directly to ASIL with applicant's name in subject line) to firstname.lastname@example.org with "Law Fellow" in the subject line.
 Incomplete applications will not be considered.
 Applicants should be sure to include their desired start date and current location in their application materials.
-Applications for an April start will be considered on a rolling basis.
+We would like to have someone start as soon as possible.
+Applications will be considered on a rolling basis.